valencia94/acta-ui/ACTA-UI-DOCUMENTATION.md

 | `checkDocumentInS3`    | Verifies if a document exists in S3      |
 | `sendApprovalEmail`    | Sends an approval email for a document   |

+- `generateActaDocument` posts to `/extract-project-place/{id}` with only `{ pmEmail, userRole, requestSource, generateDocuments, extractMetadata, timestamp }` in the body.
+- `checkDocumentInS3` performs a `HEAD` request to `/document-validator/{id}?format=pdf|docx`.
+Any 2xx indicates availability; a `404` yields a `not_found` status and surfaces a toast.
+- Lambda outputs are stored under the `acta-documents/` prefix in S3.
+Ensure the Cognito identity used by the UI has read/write access to this bucket and that bucket CORS allows the CloudFront origin.

 ### Authentication in API Calls

 API calls use the following pattern for authentication: